hbwu-ntu/hbwu-ntu.github.io/_pages/about.md

 # About Me

 Hi!
 I'm Haibin Wu, a senior applied scientist at Microsoft.
-I got my Ph.D. degree at National Taiwan University (NTU).
-I was a member of the Speech Processing Lab, working with Prof. [Hung-yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/) and Prof. [Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) in the area of machine learning and speech processing.
-My expertise lies in speech foundation models, neural audio codecs, prompt engineer, speech LLMs, speech enhancement, and speaker verification.
+I was a Ph.D. degree at National Taiwan University (NTU), working with Prof. [Hung-yi Lee](http://speech.ee.ntu.edu.tw/~tlkagk/) and Prof. [Lin-shan Lee](http://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) in the area of machine learning and speech processing.
+My expertise lies in speech foundation models, neural audio codecs, prompt engineer, speech LLMs, speech enhancement, and deepfake detection.
 By the way.
 I was fortunate enough to be funded by a [Google PhD Fellowship](https://research.google/outreach/phd-fellowship/recipients/).
 I'm a main contributor for [S3PRL](https://github.com/s3prl/s3prl) v0.4.0 with 2200+ GitHub stars.
 I have a keen interest in photography, and you can find my portfolio on my [homepage](https://www.mipai.com.cn/frankwu).

 <!--
 [Publications](#publications) / [Teaching](#teaching) / [Honors](#honors) / [Side Projects](#projects) / [CV](files/cv.pdf)